 7 Tools To Find Keywords & Search Terms to Write an ATS Resume

 How can you find the keywords or search terms that are likely going to be used to query the ATS?

-1. Review job postings for the type of position you’re seeking
+1. Review job postings for the type of job you’re seeking

-2. Analyze your current job descriptions (and job descriptions of positions similar to the one you have, and the one you want)
+2. Analyze your current job descriptions (and job descriptions of jobs similar to the one you have, and the one you want)

 3. MyNextMove (https://www.mynextmove.org/)

 5. Dictionary of Occupational Titles (www.occupationalinfo.org/)

 6. Occupational Outlook Handbook (http://bls.gov/ooh/) Also look for synonyms to the keywords you identify.

 - Find 6-8 job postings for the type of job you want.